-YETI will provide training and guidance for all requirements listed within this RSL Program.
-Suppliers are encouraged to request additional guidance if they do not understand any of these requirements.
+YETI will provide training and guidance for all requirements in this RSL Program.
+Suppliers are encouraged to request additional guidance if they need help understanding these requirements.

 To ensure sustained compliance with applicable law, the supplier code of conduct, and this RSL Program, YETI expects its suppliers to be transparent about their organization and management systems.
 Suppliers shall allow an authorized representative of YETI to assess the chemical management system and facility where YETI products or raw materials are developed, manufactured, or stored.
-YETI reserves the right to perform this periodic assessment during normal business hours.
+YETI reserves the right to perform this periodic assessment during regular business hours.